Azure-Samples/blockchain/blockchain-development-kit/connect/sms/outbound/README.md

 The logic app created in this sample facilitates this need by –

--   Identifying if the message is of type ContractMessage
+-   Identifying if the message is of type ContractFunctionInvocation

--   If true, it identifies if this is an update to an existing contract or a new contract
+-   If true, it identifies if the contract function invoked was named "IngestTelemetry".

--   If the message represents a contract update, it identifies if the action executed was named “IngestTelemetry”
+-   If true, it will look up the contract using the ContractLedgerIdentifier.

--   If that is true, it will cycle through the parameters in the message to find the parameter named “State”
+-   Once found, it evaluates the value of the current contract state and triggers an alert when appropriate

--   Once found, it evaluates the value of the current contract state and triggers an alert when appropriate.
+-   It then triggers an SMS Alert using the Twilio service